 Garrett Semmelink is a freelance violinist and music educator with a passion for collaboration and creative new music-making.
 He’s regularly performed with Bloomington, Indiana indie-folk duo Busman’s Holiday as well as the electro-acoustic, classical folk-art-pop ensemble Pantree Owl he co-founded in 2009 while at Indiana University.
 His decade-long project with Sonic Multiplicities explores a critical intersection between acoustic instruments and computers in live settings, using software and artificial intelligence to empower his often dubbed “neo-romantic, post-punk inspired, abstract and rather unconventional” extended solo compositions and improvised performances.
 When he’s not making music, Garrett teaches violin and viola lessons at his home studio in Mt.
 Airy Philadelphia.
 He is also an orchestral consultant for the music industry and currently US Brand Specialist for Thomastik-Infeld strings at Connolly Music Company in New York.

-Richie, a senior at Boyer College Music & Dance at Temple University, has played and studied guitar for over 10 years, and has taken up drums, piano and audio engineering.
+Richie, a senior at Boyer College Music & Dance at Temple University, has played and studied guitar for over 10 years and has taken up drums, piano, and audio engineering.
 He’s currently an assistant for producer Will Yip at Studio 4 in Conshohocken, PA.
-Richie is also a part of the metal & hardcore punk scene having played throuhgout the tristate area.
-He’s the lead guitarist for the death/thrash band, No Gods from his hometown of Bethlehem, PA, he’s on guitar for hardcore band, Half/Cross, drums for grindcore band, Grieve and lead member of the black metal musical project, Lástima.
+Richie is also a part of the metal & hardcore punk scene having played throughout the tri-state area.
+He’s the lead guitarist for the death/thrash band, No Gods from his hometown of Bethlehem, PA, he’s on guitar for hardcore band, Half/Cross, drums for grindcore band, Grieve, and lead member of the black metal musical project, Lástima.

 Damian DiFrancesco, guitar